top of page

 130 in the "Final Covers."

 Left: Carl Herendeen, the logic designer.
-The other two individuals are seen on the 130 Design Team photographs, but their names are currently unknown.
-The person on the right typically always sits directly in front of the 130 and never wears a tie.
-He appears to be the prototype builder
+The other two individuals are seen on the 130 Design Team photographs.
+According to the Ragan family, the person on the right was the Electronic Laboratory Technician on the project and his name was Lou Santos, he typically always sits directly in front of the 130 and never wears a tie.

 .